Tao9/AFDeter/README.md

 5. Click the AFDeter icon to run the program.

 ### Standalone application
 1. The installation packages run by MATLAB Runtime.
-MATLAB Runtime is available from: https://www.mathworks.com/products/compiler/matlab-runtime.html
+MATLAB Runtime is available from: https://www.mathworks.com/products/compiler/matlab-runtime.html.
+The installation packages included MATLAB Runtime are available on an open repository of Zenodo (https://zenodo.org/record/6501518).
 2. It may take a long time to install the package.
 3. A suffix of exe is for Windows operating environment, and app suffix is for macOS.
 4. Decompression the compression package.